Skip to main content

 SaaS products

 If you’re in the SaaS game, especially B2B, congratulations – you’re already in prime territory for a reverse trial.
 Why?
 Because your product likely has multiple tiers, pricing models, and value propositions.
-If you’ve got a tool that has more layers than a good lasagna, a reverse trial is the way to let users taste each section before they commit.
+Tools from SaaS companies often have more layers than a good lasagna, making a reverse trial a way to let users taste each section before they commit.

 Complex, multi-faceted tools